 Mesa Tactical SureShell Aluminum Shotshell Carriers with Rail combine a shell carrier with a MIL-STD-1913 (NATO STANAG 4694) Picatinny rail that accepts optical, sights, lasers or accessories.
 These shotshell carrier/rail systems mounts by using the drill

-SureShell Saddle Rails feature a MIL-STD-1913 (NATO STANAG 4694) Picatinny sight rail along the top, and a four-, six- or eight-shot SureShell aluminum shotshell carrier yoke on the left side of the receiver.
+SureShell Carriers with Integrated Rails feature a MIL-STD-1913 (NATO STANAG 4694) Picatinny sight rail along the top, and a four-, six- or eight-shot SureShell aluminum shotshell carrier yoke on the left side of the receiver.
 The rail is notched at the rear to accommodate Scattergun/Wilson style ghost ring sights.
 SureShell shotshell carriers are assemblies comprising an aluminum yoke and backing plate and a Santoprene® elastomer tube.
 The yoke features four to eight vertical bores .700” or .810” in diameter to accept 12-gauge shotgun shells.
 The shells are securely retained by the elastomer tube interfering with the bores.
 In many cases, shells can be confidently retained in a brass down as well as a brass up configuration, though brass up is most secure.

 The elastomer used to interfere with the shell bores and thus retain the shells in the SureShell shotshell carrier is made of tough Santoprene thermoplastic.
 We are required to publish the following message to comply with California’s Proposition 65: